GalMichaeli/046211-Stock-Price-Forecasting-with-xLSTM/README.md

 Download the notebook and run in Google Colaboratory.

 ## Data Acquisition and Preprocessing
-For better comparison to similar previous projects, the model was trained on the Coca-Cola daily data, obtained through ``` yfinance ``` API. using the following features: Open, High, Low, Close and Adjusted Close prices, and the daily Volume.
+For better comparison to similar previous projects, the model was trained on the Coca-Cola daily data, obtained through ``` yfinance ``` API using the following features: Open, High, Low, Close and Adjusted Close prices, and the daily Volume.
 Data preprocessing included applying a simple moving average with window of length 5 and transforming the prices to their natural logarithm.
 Due to the length of the time series, we opted to assign only 64% to training, 16% to validation and the remaining 20% to testing.